In the digital age, employees are more than your workforce – they are your competitive advantage.

 In the past, most employee engagement strategies focused on surveys.

-Following the industrial revolution, organizational models were tied to automation and employees were forced to fit into a company’s operational structure.
+Following the industrial revolution, organizational models were tied to automation and the workforce was forced to fit into a company’s operational structure.

 This mental approach of reducing people down to workers and restricting their activity to be the activity of the company has some fundamental flaws, and it impedes the competitiveness of the organization.
 Systems that don’t accommodate how people interact socially have no use in modern HR.”